 Nonetheless, Carole’s impact on women in film should not be underestimated, especially in comedy.
 Her friend Lucille Ball was among those inspired by her legacy, and Kiriakou traces a lineage of empowered female comedians from Mary Tyler Moore to Tina Fey and Amy Poehler.
 However, Lombard’s talents stretched beyond the comedy sphere: and her career path can also be compared with those of her peers and immediate successors, including Jean Arthur, Judy Holliday, Kay Kendall and Marilyn Monroe; to modern stars like Goldie Hawn, Diane Keaton, Melanie Griffith and Meg Ryan.

 “I’ll never retire, I’ll always want to be doing something,” Carole told Radio Mirror in 1939.
 “Maybe advertising, maybe publicity.
 Maybe I’d like to manage a theatre.
 I don’t know.
 I just know that when pictures turn thumbs down on me as one day they must, and radio, too, I’ll try something else.
 I’d go crazy just sitting around.”

 With Becoming Carole Lombard: Stardom, Comedy and Legacy, Olympia Kiriakou has accomplished a study of equal interest to diehard Lombard fans and students of classical Hollywood cinema.
 I’m grateful to Bloomsbury Academic for providing this review copy.
-The high cover price may be off-putting to potential buyers, so I hope the publisher will consider a more economical paperback edition.
 Becoming Carole Lombard is a worthy tribute to a woman ahead of her time, and deserves to be widely read and discussed.